TaP: A Taxonomy-Guided Framework for Automated and Scalable Preference Data Generation: Preference Dataset Curation

 \subsection{Response Generation and Selection}

-We select 65 widely used LLMs, ranging in size from 0.5B to 236B parameters, to generate responses for each prompt, thereby enhancing the diversity and coverage of LLM-generated responses.
-The models span both dense and MoE architectures and include both proprietary and open-source models.
-The rationale for model selection, along with detailed specifications of the chosen LLMs, is provided in Appendix~\ref{subsec:appendix_llms_for_response_generation}.
-Each model is prompted using the system prompt shown in Figure~\ref{fig:response_generation_prompt} of Appendix~\ref{subsec:appendix_prompts}, resulting in 65 responses per prompt.
+We select 65 widely used LLMs (0.5B--236B parameters) to generate responses for each prompt, increasing response diversity and coverage.
+The models span dense and MoE architectures and include proprietary and open-source models.
+The rationale for model selection and detailed model specifications are provided in Appendix~\ref{subsec:appendix_llms_for_response_generation}.
+Each model uses the system prompt shown in Figure~\ref{fig:response_generation_prompt} in Appendix~\ref{subsec:appendix_prompts}, producing 65 responses per prompt.

-Given that each prompt produces 65 responses, leading to 2,080 pairwise preference pairs to be annotated per prompt.
-To manage dataset size and reduce annotation costs while preserving response diversity and coverage, we apply K-means clustering to group the responses for each prompt into five clusters.
-From each cluster, we select a representative response.
-Specifically, we choose the response closest to the cluster centroid, except in the case of the cluster containing the response generated by GPT-4.
-In this case, we instead select the GPT-4 response to ensure the inclusion of at least one high-quality response per prompt.
+Because each prompt yields 65 responses, it produces 2,080 (65 $\times$ 64 / 2) pairwise comparisons for annotation.
+To reduce annotation cost while maintaining response diversity and coverage, we apply K-means clustering to partition the responses for each prompt into five clusters and select one representative response per cluster.
+Concretely, we choose the response closest to each cluster centroid, except for the cluster containing the GPT-4 response; in that case, we select the GPT-4 response to ensure that each prompt includes at least one high-quality response.
+For clustering, we compute response embeddings by mean-pooling token representations from the final layer of Qwen2-7B.